crobert-1/opentelemetry-collector-contrib/receiver/sqlserverreceiver/README.md

   If unspecified, metrics will be scraped from all instances.
 If configured, the `computer_name` must also be set when running on Windows.

-Direction connection options (optional, but all must be specified to enable):
+Direct connection options (optional, but all must be specified to enable):
 - `username`: The username used to connect to the SQL Server instance.
 - `password`: The password used to connect to the SQL Server instance.
 - `server`: IP Address or hostname of SQL Server instance to connect to.